smathot/pythontutorials/content/pages/functions.md

 ### Factorial using recursion

 When a function calls itself, this is called *recursion*.
-Define a factorial function that does *not* use a for loop, but calls itself.
+Define a factorial function that does *not* use a `for` loop, but uses recursion.

 </div>